 Peter Hutt represents government contractors in a range of complex investigation, litigation, and compliance matters, including False Claims Act and fraud investigations and litigation, compliance with accounting, cost, and pricing requirements, and contract claims and disputes.

-Peter has litigated more than 25 qui…
+Peter has litigated more than 25 qui

 Peter Hutt represents government contractors in a range of complex investigation, litigation, and compliance matters, including False Claims Act and fraud investigations and litigation, compliance with accounting, cost, and pricing requirements, and contract claims and disputes.

-Peter has litigated more than 25 qui tam matters brought under the False Claims Act, including matters alleging cost mischarging, CAS violations, quality assurance deficiencies, substandard products, defective pricing, Iraqi procurement fraud, health care fraud, and inadequate subcontractor oversight.
-He has testified before Congress concerning proposed amendments to the False Claims Act.
+Peter has litigated more than 25 qui tam matters brought under the False Claims Act, including matters alleging noncompliance with cybersecurity requirements, cost mischarging, CAS violations, quality assurance deficiencies, substandard products and services, defective pricing, health care fraud, reverse false claims, and inadequate subcontractor oversight.

 Peter has also conducted numerous internal investigations and frequently advises clients on whether to make disclosures of potential wrongdoing.